Deeskili/student3.0/_posts/2024-04-18-DataStructureBlogtest.md

 ## Understanding Decision Tree Analysis Algorithms

 The algorithm consists of many nodes and branches, where each node is a feature, and each branch is the outcome of that decision, which decides the next node.
 Tree starts at the top.
-Different criteria/rules of each node will change the next node, which will eventually change the answer.
+Different criteria/rules of each node will change the next node, which will eventually change the answer..